FiloSottile/gvt/README.md

    * requirement to run on clients: some require the user to install the tool and run it after cloning, which breaks `go get`
    * **no real fetching support**: tools like Godep just copy packages from your GOPATH, instead of pulling it from the Internet
    * prominent metadata files: there's no need for the manifest to be in your repository root, or in its own empty folder
-   * entire different build stack: gb-vendor is awesome but it requires you to build your project with gb
+   * different build stack: gb-vendor is awesome but it requires you to build your project with gb